- Bill Murray, of all people, shows up near the end for the Big Damn Heroes moment.

 - Tweety kicking the crap out of four Mon-Stars.
 At the same time.
 Followed immediately by Elmer Fudd pulling off a pretty satisfying slam-dunk.

 - After being bullied around the court by the Mon-Stars for the first half of the game, Michael Jordan and the Looney Tunes turn the tables in a way that only they could.

 - And they manage to do what the Monstars did to them for two quarters in one.

 - The movie ends with Jordan making a slam dunk.

 - Another one when Jordan finds out about the NBA talent steal.
-He directly confronts Swackhammer and demands that they up the ante of the deal, if the Looney Tunes win, not only Swackhammer has to let them go, he has to restore the talents of the NBA players, but if the Looney Tunes lose, Jordan is going to Moron Mountain with the Tunes.
-Swackhammer attempts to dissuade him that he's going to make Jordan's life miserable as part of his business venture, to which Jordan doesn't flinch, he just undauntingly accepts the deal.
-Considering how much of a Badass he is in real life, the writers probably aren't stretching his character too far from reality (although the real Jordan would likely be a bit smarter and listen to Bugs' advice.)
+He directly confronts Swackhammer and demands that they up the ante of the deal: if the Looney Tunes win, not only does Swackhammer has to let them go, but he has to also restore the talents of the NBA players; however, if the Looney Tunes lose, Jordan is going to Moron Mountain with the Tunes.
+Swackhammer attempts to dissuade him by saying he's going to make Jordan's life miserable as part of his business venture, to which Jordan doesn't flinch and undauntingly accepts the deal.
+Considering how much of a Badass he is in real life, the writers probably aren't stretching his character too far from reality (although the real Jordan would likely be a bit smarter and listen to Bugs' advice).